You've done the work of preparing your online summit and now it's time to promote.

-We talked with Elli Runkles about boosting virtual summit signups through your email sequence.
+We talked with Elli Runkles about increasing summit signups.
 She had a simplified strategy that will get you started, but we'll cover mine as well.

 First, it's important for you to know that I frequently communicate with my email subscribers.
 I don't fall off the face of the earth for months and suddenly pop back up asking them to attend a summit I'm hosting.

 As of right now, I'm sending that email list high-quality, actionable content on a weekly basis.
 In the past, I've done bi-weekly newsletters, which also works just fine.